The Krka National Park includes several locations of extremely preserved nature alongside the Krka River.

 The island Visovac is situated in a lake of the same name, not far from Skradinski Buk.
-You can reach this location only by boat.
-There are boat tours from Skradinski Buk and from a place called Stinice.
+You can reach it eather by taking an organised boat tour from Skradinski Buk, or by taking boat line from a place called Stinice.

 The island is famous for its Franciscan monastery featuring library with numerous cultural values.

 Roški Slap waterfall

 The next destination to visit is Roški Slap.
 There are two ways of getting to Roški slap: by car and boat line.
 Car ride from Skradinski Buk to Roski Slap lasts 60 minutes and includes narrow road.
 That's why I recommend taking a boat tour from Visovac or Skradinski Buk..

 Roški Waterfall is the sixth waterfall of the river Krka.
 Apart from the waterfall, there are beautiful seabed caves in this Park location.
 Furthermore, there is a walking trail with wonderful views.

 For those who like hiking, there is a hiking trail to the viewpoint featuring panoramic view of Krka canyon.
 Hiking is only feasible with suitable equipment and during good weather conditions.